itsjeffro/deploy-docs/1.0/installation.md

 - Laravel 5.8
 - openssh-clients (installed on the servcer to establish ssh connections)

+## Important notes

+Given that the deployment process uses symlinks.
+The user performing the deployment actions will be required to have the ability to reload the php-fpm service on the server.
+You may create a deployment hook which does this after the "Clean Up" action.

+See [folder structure](folder-structure.md) for more information.

 ## Installing Deploy

 Prior to installing this package, it is assumed you have already configured an auth gaurd with the App\User model for your Laravel application.